ParallaxVT/emacs-config/README.md

-My new emacs configuration files
+My new emacs configuration files.

+No more chaos in my .emacs directory!!!